clnsmith/opensim-jam/opensim-jam-release/examples/passive_flexion/README.md

 # Example: Passive Flexion

 This example simulates passive flexion of the knee from 0<sup>o</sup> to 120<sup>o</sup>.
-The simulation is designed to replicate a clinician manually flexing a patient's knee or a robot driving a cadaver knee.
+The simulation is designed to replicate a clinician manually flexing a patient's knee or a robot manipulating a cadaver knee.
 Thus, the muscle activation is assumed to be minimal and only the passive muscle, ligament, and contact forces contribute to the predicted knee motion and loading.

 ## Simulation Description
 This simulation uses the [lenhart2015 model](../../models/lenhart2015/lenhart2015.osim).
 Tibiofemoral flexion (knee_flex_r) is prescribed using the prescribed_coordinates_file.
 Initially, knee_flex_r is held constant at 0<sup>o</sup> for 0.5 seconds to allow the knee to settle into equilibrium, then over the next 2.0 seconds knee_flex_r is linearly prescribed from 0<sup>o</sup> to 120<sup>o</sup>.
 All other knee Coordinates (5 tibiofemoral DOFs and 6 patellofemoral DOFs) are unlocked and thus their kinematics over the simulation are predicted based on the passive model forces.
 The pelvis_tilt Coordinate is prescribed to be 90<sup>o</sup> over the duration of the simulation to represent the patient lying on a table.
 The remaining Coordinates in the model are locked, and thus fixed at their default values throughout the simulation.